 With affordable and flexible cat-skiing options, Powder Mountain has quietly established itself as one of the premier cat skiing resorts in the country.
 Considering that Pow Mow has more than 8,464 acres, the most space of any ski resort in the United States, you’ll want to get out beyond the groomers to truly experience it.
 Unguided snowcat rides head to the top of Lightning Ridge and Cobabe Canyon, and you can get on with a punch pass, or add-on fees per ride with a lift or season pass.
 But because it’s not your private snowcat, sometimes you have to wait in line.
 Another option is to head out for the day with a guide and up to 11 fellow powder seekers to access more than 3,000 acres of backcountry terrain, including untracked bowls, glades and chutes.
 Lunch and avalanche equipment are provided.
 (Read: "Another Day in Powadise: Cat driver Kevin Irons takes skiers to magical powder stashes")

-Snowbird Snowcat Skiing for Nature
+Snowbird Snowcat Skiing

 Duck into Snowbird Resort’s private property south and east of the resort for a half-day of guided backcountry snowcat skiing.
 Want to add on more?
 Consider a private or custom snowcat tour, so you can make the ski day of your dreams.
 Snowbird Mountain Guides take guests through upper American Fork Canyon, including Sinner’s Pass, the north-facing slopes of Pagan Basin, and Borussia in Mineral Basin, rolling terrain and aspen trees of Miller Hill and majestic Mary Ellen Gulch.